saysayani11/NGS_Ecoli_bl21/README.md

 Return `genes`

-## Function to map alignment blocks to genes
+## 4. Function to map alignment blocks to genes

+This step is crucial.
+The purpose of this function is to map each alignment block to the genes that overlap with it, based on their genomic coordinates.
+The result is a list of dictionaries, each containing a block and its corresponding overlapping genes.
+This mapping is useful for understanding which genes are potentially affected by the sequences within each alignment block.

 For each block in `blocks`:
     Find overlapping genes in `genes_df`